omarlari/roadshow-demo/README.md

 1.)
 Have a clean AWS account
 2.)
 Use either Cloud9 or your local cli #ensure you have administrative privledges 3.)
-Run the pre-req.sh to install all of the need dependencies
+Run the pre-req.sh to install all of the needed dependencies

 eks
 - provision a cluster with eksctl and new config file format
 - show the dashboard
 - demonstrate HPA (ideally with SQS queue depth)
-- demonstrate spot cluster autoscaling
+- demonstrate cluster autoscaling
+- demonstrate ci/cd with codesuite

 fargate
 - provision a fargate cluster with ecs-cli